Stronger Together: Wellbeing in the Legal Profession- Event Review 13/5/2026

 Unlocking the Potential of Neurodiversity – Event Review 1/5/2025

-@DAC Beachcroft, London
+@DAC Beachroft, London

 FOIL was delighted to welcome members to its recent discussion on Unlocking the Potential of Neurodiversity, a thought-provoking event hosted by DAC Beachcroft at their offices in London.
 The morning brought together experts to explore and highlight the rich opportunities a truly diverse workforce can offer.